rain

 rain wrote

-Reply to comment by WRETCHEDSORCERESS in You could talk to your neighbors by twovests
+Reply to comment by cowloom in How do you do your taxes, fellow feminists? by twovests

 rain wrote

-Reply to comment by twovests in autocorrect typos that can happen by twovests
+Reply to comment by twovests in How do you do your taxes, fellow feminists? by twovests

 rain wrote